-In 2001, Galilee joined a partnership of churches to support the Child Rescue Centre (CRC) in Bo, Sierra Leone, Africa.
+In 2001, Galilee joined a partnership of churches to support the Child Reintegration Centre (CRC) in Bo, Sierra Leone, Africa.
 The CRC started as a home for children orphaned during Sierra Leone’s long civil war.
 As time passed, the need to provide medical care in Bo became evident.
 Mercy Hospital opened its doors in 2007, adjacent to the CRC.
 Mercy Hospital cares for nearly 1,000 children and adults each month, regardless of their ability to pay.
 Mercy also provides community-based outreach programs to over 10,000 patients each year, with a special focus on malaria, prenatal and infant care, nutrition, and HIV/AIDS.

 Since the end of the war, the CRC and local leaders have worked with our partnership of churches to identify, rescue, and rehabiliate children who have been trafficked or are at risk of being exploited through forced labor.
 We have also helped in fighting Ebola and other epidemics.